khoidiep/TestSubmit/README.md

 Step 2.
 Install dialog by typing in the command "yum -y install dialog"

 Step 3.
-Install xinetd (Extended Internet Services Daemon) by typing in the command "apt-get install xinetd"
+Install xinetd (Extended Internet Services Daemon) by typing in the command "yum -y install xinetd"

 Step 4.
 Install netCat by typing in the command "yum -y install nc"